Version: 1.0

 3.5.
 Pre-Authorized Code Flow

-(4) Token Request requires use of Demonstrating Proof of Possession (DPoP)
+(4) Token Request MUST use of Demonstrating Proof of Possession (DPoP)

 Registering a DPoP key MUST come with a key attestation (with the same security level as allowed by the issuer for the holder binding key) in case where a hardware-bound credential is requested.

 Transaction Code tx_code MUST be supported.
-The use of Transaction Code is optional, but recommended.
+The use of Transaction Code is OPTIONAL.

 Wallets MUST support 6 digit tx_codes.
 Issuers SHOULD invalidate a credential offer after 5 failed retries.